Dozodouzo/supybot-git/README.md

 * `repoconf`: Display configuration for a repository.

-* `gitconf`: Display overall, common configuraiton for all repositories.
+* `gitconf`: Display overall, common configuration for all repositories.

 * `reload Git`: Read new configuration, restart polling.